Dogtooth (film): Plot

 Christina again barters for oral sex from the elder daughter.
-The daughter rejects her offer of hair gel and demands the Hollywood videotapes in her bag.
-She watches the films in secret and afterward recreates scenes and quotes their dialogue.
+The daughter rejects her offer of hair gel and demands the Hollywood VHS tapes in her bag.
+She watches the films (Rocky IV and Jaws) in secret and afterwards recreates scenes and quotes their dialogue.
 When the father discovers the tapes, he beats her with one of them, then goes to Christina's flat and hits her with her VCR, cursing her future children to be corrupted by "bad influences".

-The parents decide that, with Christina no longer available, they will have their son choose one of his sisters as a new sexual partner.
+The parents decide that, with Christina no longer available, they will have the son choose one of his sisters as a new sexual partner.
 After fondling both sisters with his eyes closed, he chooses the elder.
-She is uncomfortable during their sex and afterward recites threatening dialogue from a Hollywood film to her brother.
+She is uncomfortable during their sex and afterwards threatens her brother in the style of Hollywood film dialogues.

-During a dance performance for the parents' wedding anniversary, the younger daughter stops to rest, but the elder continues, performing the choreography from the film Flashdance, disturbing her parents.
+During a performance for the parents' wedding anniversary, the younger daughter stops to rest, but the elder continues and dances the choreography from Flashdance, disturbing her parents.
 That night, she knocks out one of her dogteeth with a dumbbell and hides in the boot of her father's car.
 The father discovers her tooth fragments and searches for her fruitlessly.
 He drives to work the next day; the car sits outside the factory, unattended.